What is Serverless Architecture?

-Serverless Architectures refer to applications that rely on third-party services or on custom code that’s run in containers, the well-known vendor host of the serverless application currently is AWS Lambda.
+Serverless Architectures refer to applications that rely on third-party services or on custom code that runs in containers.
+The well-known vendor host of the serverless application currently is AWS Lambda.

 Applications made using Serverless architecture or Function as a Service are generally known as serverless apps.